bios62/notechws/labs/ords.md

 Creating the temp REST API with POST
 The temp API updates the logdata with temp from the payload and the speed from the current_speed table.
-Repeat the steps for creating the temp REST API with POST, but do not add MIMEs allowed.
+Repeat the steps for creating the temp REST API with POST, but ** do not add MIMEs allowed**.

 ![ORDS Screen](../images/ords15.jpg)